rubocode/frontier.nvim/doc/design/elements.md

 provide a customization when the default is not acceptable or not pleasing enough for your sophisticated intuition.

-Ultimately, it would be a waste of your life to spend it designing elegant aesthetics for the multitude.
+Ultimately, it would be a waste of your life to spend it attempting to design elegant aesthetics for the multitude.
+Tastes vary.
 You can't make everyone happy.
-So, you take the high road.
+So, you pick the simpler and the more pragmatic approach.
 You try to do something that delights you, all the way.
-Anyone who likes it can enjoy it for free thanks to open source.
+Anyone who likes it can enjoy it for free, thanks to open source.
 If no one else does, you still made one that you would gladly use!

 > When you’re a carpenter making a beautiful chest of drawers,